kayibal/ansible-raspberry-pi/new-raspberry/README.md

 # New Raspberry Pi #

-It's important to run setup, then login and run raspi-config and make sure to install apt-get install python-apt

 I'm new to using [Ansible][0] so please forgive any basic errors, but if you do need any help just get interaction and I'll be happy to help!

 This [Ansible playbook][7] does the following things: